CrystalWatkins/gt-hw-js-password-generator/README.md

 ## Credits

-This was an Interactive Portfolio webpage completed as a homework for the Georgia Tech,
-FullStack Flex Program.
+This was an javascript password generating webpage completed as a homework for the Georgia Tech, FullStack Flex Program.

 ## MIT_License